South Fork American - 1 Day Trip

 After your trip be sure to check out your trip photos which are taken of your raft throughout our 1 day trip.
 We also serve cold draft beer, wine and non alcoholic beverages during our daily happy hour when you arrive back to River Park Resort.

-One night camping with a continental breakfast prior to your one trip is included for free!
-If you do not wish to camp we recommend that you book our afternoon half day trip which runs the exact same section of river as our one day trip without meals and camping.
+One night camping with a continental breakfast prior to your one trip is available!
+Please request this when you reserve your trip.
+If you do not wish to camp we suggest you consider our afternoon half day trip which runs the exact same section of river as our one day trip without meals and camping.

 2016 Check-in times:

 Saturday and Sunday 1-Day trips check-in at 10:00AM.